 David Kurrasch attended the UW-Madison from 1970-73 and received a B.A. with a triple major in Communication Arts, History, and Economics.
 He earned an MBA at the American Graduate School of International Management (Thunderbird School) in 1975.
 After graduating Dave joined the Treasury Department of the Armour-Dial Corporation, in Phoenix, AZ, then in 1982 was recruited to Wells Fargo Bank, San Francisco, where he spent 15 years managing the bank’s wholesale risk and product management departments.
 Dave left Wells Fargo in 1997 to start his own business—Global Payments Advisors, Inc, in San Francisco, CA. Its specialty is providing payment and compliance advice to large banks and corporations worldwide.
 He lives in San Francisco with his wife Mary and dog “Hank.”
 They live across the street from the home of the San Francisco Giants (AT&T Park) and, therefore, are required to be big Giants fans.
 Dave sits on the WI Union Board of Associate Trustees and on the Dean’s Letters & Science Board of Visitors.

-AJ Long is a recent UW-Madison graduate pursuing screenwriting in Los Angeles.
-Before that, he worked at multiple HR companies in downtown Chicago.
-AJ received his BA in Communication Arts (Communication Science and Rhetorical Studies) in 2014.
+AJ Long attended UW-Madison from 2010-2014 and earned his BA in Communication Arts (Communication Science and Rhetorical Studies).
+He is currently pursuing screenwriting in Los Angeles and living on the west side of town in the vibrant (and always interesting) Venice community.
 During his undergraduate studies, AJ worked with campus leaders in implementing the WiGrow program at UW-Madison.
 WiGrow is an engagement effort aimed to increase the positive impact of student employment through supervisor and student employee conversations.
-He hopes to someday be as distinguished as his fellow board members.
+He hopes to someday be as distinguished as his fellow board members

 Tarek Saleh is a former Pro football player in the National Football League.
 He played for the Carolina Panthers (1997–1998) and the Cleveland Browns (1999–2001).
 He is one of the few Palestinian Americans to have played in the NFL.
 He was born in Woodbridge, Connecticut attending Notre Dame High School (West Haven, Connecticut) and graduating in 1997 from the University of Wisconsin-Madison, majoring in communication arts.
 While at the UW, Tarek was a student-athlete playing all four years as a linebacker for the Badgers Football team.
 He was selected all-big ten as a junior and senior and Sporting News All-American as a Senior.
 Tarek currently is a business development consultant for Kollege Town Sports and Profit Point Tax Technology.